-One financial hack many people use when either they don’t have any credit at all or they’re trying to build credit that has been damaged, is to become an authorized user on someone else’s account.
+One financial hack many people use to establish credit is to become an authorized user on someone else’s account.

 The key to having success with this strategy is to only become an authorized user with someone who is and has been extremely responsible with credit cards.

 When the authorized user is added to the primary account, the authorized user will benefit from the primary account holder’s longer record of on-time payments and lower credit utilization.

 For example, you may currently have a $1,000 credit limit with a $300 balance, thus having a credit utilization of 30%.

 However, when you become an authorized user on another account with a credit limit of $30,000 and a balance of $1,000, your overall credit utilization decreases to about 4%.

 When becoming an authorized user, one of the better practices is to have your name added onto the primary account but then never actually taking ownership of the additional credit card.

 This protects the primary account holder if you were to overspend using the credit card while still giving you the same benefits of helping you build credit if you were to have the card in your possession.

 Also, make certain that the primary account holder’s financial institution reports authorized users to the three credit reporting bureaus so the activity shows up on your credit report.
 If they don’t, then you won't benefit at all as an authorized user.